A New Dynamic Optimal M2M RF interface setting in Relay Selection Algorithm (DORSA) for IoT Applications: System Model

 \section{System Model}

 In this section, the system model of our algorithm is described.
-Uplink paths in a cell with one BS and $N$ fixed machines is considered for this model.
+Uplink paths in a cell with one BS and $N$ fixed machines are considered for this model.
 The BS is located in the middle of the cell and the machines are randomly placed around it with a uniform distribution.
-Each machine equipped with multiple RF interfaces for M2M communications and one RF interface for M2B communications.
+Each machine is equipped with multiple RF interfaces for M2M communications (M2M RF interfaces) and one RF interface for M2B communications (M2B RF interface).
+In these communications, machines can use the network infrastructure (the BS) for data transmission and can perform M2M RF interface setting without any user intervention.

 Machines are divided into two following sets in the desired time snapshot: \begin{itemize} \item[-] Active machines: machines that have data to send to their destinations by BS and They are also called sources, \item[-] Idle machines: machines that have no data to send which are hereinafter referred to as relays. \end{itemize}